A Marine Geologist is a type of geoscientist that studies the rocks and rock processes relating to the oceans.

 What Is the Job Demand for Marine Geologists?

-Demand for specialists in the Earth Sciences is expected to grow some 10% between 2014 and 2024.
-This is higher than the average of all jobs in the same period (7%).
-It is also higher than the physical sciences overall which is expected to grow by approximately 7%.
-A variety of roles, particularly in fossil fuel extraction, is expected to provide the bulk of this new demand.
+Job demand for marine geologists is expected to grow some 7% between 2020 and 2030.* A variety of roles, particularly in fossil fuel extraction, is expected to provide the bulk of this new demand.
 Conversely, the greater need for environmental protection and understanding of the wider ecology means that Marine Geologists may also find a number of openings in marine conservation and protection.
 They will be involved in the planning and construction of wind farms and emerging technologies such as tidal power.

 What Are the Education Requirements to Become a Marine Geologist?